gurpreet319/Automatic-Lights-Fans-detects-human-being-and-can-be-turn-ON-OFF-using-claps./README.md

 # LTTS-Project_SDLC

+Automatic Lights which can turned ON/OFF by Claps

 ## Project Features
 1. Lights can be turned ON/OFF automatically.
 2. If light is adequate in room, then normally lights wont turn ON.